dahernan/gopherdiscovery/README.md

 This is a library to provide a simple way to do service discovery in Go, or other languages compatibles with [nanomsg](http://nanomsg.org/)/[mangos](https://github.com/gdamore/mangos)

+The library was inspired by this blog post http://www.bravenewgeek.com/fast-scalable-networking-in-go-with-mangos/

 # Install and Usage

 ```